In Boarding, your attitude towards school security will often depend on a distinct point in time.

 Prevention is key

-Although these security concerns may not be a central theme in boarding, it’s still important to be aware of the potential consequences and do the best you can to prepare for them.
+Although these school security concerns may not be a central theme in boarding, it’s still important to be aware of the potential consequences and do the best you can to prepare for them.
 Investing wisely in proper systems to minimise your risk will be far more effective than dealing with the devastating consequences after a disaster.